liferay/liferay-central-test-2/SLIM-RUNTIME-README.markdown

     +------------------+
     5 rows in set (0.00 sec)

-This means only the following core services are available:
+Only the following core services are available:

 - `ClassNameLocalService`
 - `CounterLocalService`
 - `ReleaseLocalService`
 - `ServiceComponentLocalService`

 No other services are provided!
-Therefore, if an existing Service Builder service *foo* is deployed, which has dependencies upon *other* Liferay Portal services, since those services are not provided by the slim runtime, the service *foo* does not function.
+Therefore, any service deployed to this Slim Runtime that depends on services other than these won't work.

 ## Service Builder

-The Service Builder runtime bootstraps any deployed Service Builder services (API and service modules).
+The Service Builder runtime bootstraps all deployed Service Builder services (API and service modules).

-For example, consider deploying the `com.liferay.contacts.api` and `com.liferay.contacts.service` modules.
-Similar to the database schema creation listed previously, the Service Builder runtime would generate the required
+For example, deploying the `com.liferay.contacts.api` and `com.liferay.contacts.service` modules adds the `Contacts_Entry` table to the
-tables:
+database:

+    MariaDB [lportal]> show tables;
     +------------------+
     | Tables_in_lportal|
     +------------------+